 - freshly brewed espresso

-- dark rum or coffee liqueur (optional)
+- coffee liqueur (optional)

 - vanilla extract